BrianMitchL/brianm.me/src/about.md

   order: 1
 ---

-Brian Mitchell is a Senior Frontend Software Engineer at Level2.
+Brian Mitchell is a Senior Software Engineer at soona.
 In Brian's spare time, he enjoys cycling, watching science-fiction, listening to music, and drinking coffee.

 _If you're looking for a more formal résumé, download the [PDF](https://github.com/BrianMitchL/resume/raw/main/resume.pdf)._